PHPOffice/PHPWord/README.md

 * ``marginLeft`` left margin in inches, can be negative
 * ``wrappingStyle`` can be _inline_, _square_, _tight_, _behind_, _infront_

-To add an image with settings, consider the following example.
+To add an image with attributes, consider the following example.

 ```php
 $section->addImage(